Ezra Pound: The Spirit of Romance, Canzoni, the New Age

 In June 1910 Pound returned for eight months to the United States; his arrival coincided with the publication in London of his first book of literary criticism, The Spirit of Romance, based on his lecture notes from the polytechnic.
 Patria Mia, his essays on the United States, were written at this time.
 In August he moved to New York, renting rooms on Waverly Place and Park Avenue South, facing Gramercy Square.
 Although he loved New York, he felt alienated by the commercialism and newcomers from Eastern and Southern Europe who were displacing the white Anglo-Saxon Protestants.
 The recently built New York Public Library Main Branch he found especially offensive.
-It was during this period that his antisemitism became apparent; he referred in Patria Mia to the "detestable qualities" of Jews.
-After persuading his parents to finance his passage back to Europe, he sailed from New York on the R.M.S.
-Mauretania on 22 February 1911.
+During this period his antisemitism became apparent; he referred in Patria Mia to the "detestable qualities" of Jews.
+After persuading his parents to finance his passage back to Europe, he sailed from New York on the RMS Mauretania on 22 February 1911.
 It was nearly 30 years—April 1939—before he visited the U.S. again.

-After three days in London he went to Paris, where he worked on a new collection of poetry, Canzoni (1911), panned by the Westminster Gazette as "affectation combined with pedantry".
+After three days in London he went to Paris, where he worked on a new collection of poetry, Canzoni (1911), panned by The Westminster Gazette as "affectation combined with pedantry".
 He wrote in Ford Madox Ford's obituary that Ford had rolled on the floor with laughter at its "stilted language".
 When he returned to London in August, he rented a room in Marylebone at 2A Granville Place, then shared a house at 39 Addison Road North, W11.
-By November A. R. Orage, editor of the socialist journal the New Age, had hired him to write a weekly column.
+By November A. R. Orage, editor of the socialist journal The New Age, had hired him to write a weekly column.
 Orage appears in The Cantos (Possum is T. S. Eliot): "but the lot of 'em, Yeats, Possum and Wyndham / had no ground beneath 'em. / Orage had."

 Pound contributed to the New Age from 30 November 1911 to 13 January 1921, attending editorial meetings in the basement of a grimy ABC tearoom in Chancery Lane.
-There and at other meetings he met Arnold Bennett, Cecil Chesterton, Beatrice Hastings, S. G. Hobson, T. E. Hulme, Katherine Mansfield, and H. G. Wells.
+There and at other meetings he met Arnold Bennett, Cecil Chesterton, Beatrice Hastings, S. G. Hobson, Hulme, Katherine Mansfield, and H. G. Wells.
 In the New Age office in 1918, he also met C. H. Douglas, a British engineer who was developing his economic theory of social credit, which Pound found attractive.
 Douglas reportedly believed that Jews were a problem and needed to abandon a Messianic view of themselves as the "dominating race".
-According to Colin Holmes, the New Age itself published antisemitic material.
+According to Colin Holmes, The New Age itself published antisemitic material.
 It was within this environment, not in Italy, according to Tim Redman, that Pound first encountered antisemitic ideas about "usury".
 "In Douglas's program," Christopher Hitchens wrote in 2008, "Pound had found his true muse: a blend of folkloric Celtic twilight with a paranoid hatred of the money economy and a dire suspicion about an ancient faith."